Dywane12/LearningVue/README.md

 #### Episode 6: Component Props

 Set up a local server

 Exported 'app'

 Added props to the component in the AppButton.js

 Made it so that the button picks up information 'from the outside world'

+#### Episode 7: Bring it All Together

+Built the same Assignements list (in progress/completed with checkbox) but structured in multiple .js files, and it is way cleaner and easier to understand